Vaginal anomalies: Treatment

 Vaginal anomalies are treated surgically.
 A 'neo-vagina' can be constructed for those girls and women who do not have a vagina.
 Vaginal septa are treated surgically.

 The most common vaginal anomaly is an imperforate hymen.
 This anomaly occurs often enough that it can be detected by some pediatricians shortly after birth.
-Correction of an imperforate hymen may be delayed until puberty.
+It can be corrected through a minor surgery and may be delayed until puberty.
 The hymen can be unusually thick or partially obstructed by the presence of fibrous bands of tissue.
 An imperforate hymen can also present with other abnormalities such as septa.
 An imperforate hymen can be displaced and its location may not be where it is expected.
 Other abnormalities of the hymen can exist including the presence of septa, displacement and a hymen that consists of microperforations.
 Uncommonly, a double hymen is present.
 The imperforate hymen is treated by excision and drainage.
 Sometimes a small border of hymenal tissue is left around the opening of the vagina.